 The Fidget Spinner Sensory Toys

-If spinners are not your child’s first choice, but still desires a way to keep his/her hands busy, there are a variety of other sensory toys available.
-An article written by Christina Kozlowski, OTR/L, founder of Sensory TheraPLAY Box, outlines 10 hand toys for children with a variety of sensory preferences.
+If spinners are not your child’s first choice, but still desires a way to keep his/her hands busy, there are a variety of other sensory toys for kids with autism.
+An article written by Christina Kozlowski, OTR/L, founder of Sensory TheraPLAY Box, outlines 10 hand fidget toys for children with a variety of sensory preferences.
 Kozlowski’s recommendations range from balls of yarn to the more traditional stress balls to stretchy and spiky toys.
-(Kozlowski, 2017).
+(Kozlowski, 2017)

-Fidget toys are seeing a rise in availability at mainstream stores including chain bookshops in the United States, big-box stores, and Amazon.com.
-Stress balls filled with gel and beads that pop out through netting when squeezed were a common toy in the 1990s and are seeing a comeback as a sensory toy for children who enjoy squishy textures.
+Fidget toys are seeing a rise in availability at mainstream stores, including chain bookshops in the United States, big-box stores, and Amazon.com.
+Stress balls filled with gel and beads that pop out through netting when squeezed were a common toy in the 1990s and are seeing a comeback as a sensory toy for autism.
 While many objects can become a hand toy for children, be sure the item is safe and age-appropriate.
-If you have any questions, your child’s occupational therapist can offer guidance on the best hand toys for your child.
+If you have any questions, your child’s occupational therapist can offer guidance in choosing the correct fidget toys for sensory processing disorder.

-Cube toys come in metal, wood, fabric, and even silicone materials so your child can find an appealing texture.
+Cube toys come in metal, wood, fabric, and silicone materials so your child can find an appealing texture.
 Cubes are a great option for parents seeking a way to be involved in their child’s sensory integration therapies.
-An occupational therapist can offer suggestions on specific games and activities appropriate to your child’s developmental level.
+Ask your therapist about games and activities appropriate to your child’s developmental level.

-These can be especially enjoyable for children who love repetitive movements and creating a flow with their manipulatives.
 For children who enjoy the die mentioned above, several companies now sell rings with appendages with similar features.
 The clicking on these rings is also usually silent and appropriate for quiet environments.
-Silicone rings and do triple duty as rings, hand manipulatives, and chews, but be sure to purchase one specifically designed for chewing.
+Silicone rings can triple duty as rings, hand manipulatives, and chews.
+Be sure to buy one specifically designed for chewing.

 The Best Fidget Sensory Toys for your child